64MM4-KN1F3/dear.inheadlights/src/content/blog/dear-internet.md

 - Blogs are still a thing!

 I'm looking forward to having a public scratch-pad again.
 Somewhere to howl, whimper or chirp into the void.
+---

-As a small preview, here are some ponderings I might bore the reader with:
+Here are some ponderings I *might* bore the reader with:
 - Music-related things
 - LLM-related things
 - Etymology/language-related things